You are here

 "The Royalty Agreement also gave Gates the right to sublicense the patented Drop-Out designs to Gate’s Carbon Drive customers to ensure the compatibility of the customers’ bicycle frames with Gates’s Carbon Drive belt systems.
 The Royalty Agreement explicitly conditioned Gates’s right to sublicense the Drop-Out on Gates’s paying Spot a royalty on the sale of “Licensed Products” incorporating the Drop-Out.
 By allowing Gates to sublicense the Drop-Out, Spot gave up the competitive advantage of being the only belt-drive bicycle manufacturer who could utilize the Drop-Out in exchange for the promise of future royalty payments from a much broader swath of the industry."

-Gates has said the design being used by bike companies does not infringe on the patent and were not sub-licensed by Gates, according to communications between Spot and Gates included in the lawsuit.
+Gates has said the designs being used by bike companies do not infringe on the patent and were not sub-licensed by Gates, according to communications between Spot and Gates included in the lawsuit.
 A Gates representative told BRAIN the company would have no comment on the suit.

 Drawings from the patent in dispute.